 Medical Negligence Attorneys with the Experience to Fight for Victims of Hospital Acquired Sepsis

-Serving all of Upstate New York Including Troy, Latham and Saratoga
+Serving all of Upstate New York Including Troy, Schenectady and Saratoga

 Skilled physicians often repeat what sounds like a contradiction in terms: “A hospital is no place for the sick.”
 With those words, they are generally referring to the fact that it is within hospitals and major medical centers – not our homes or workplaces – that the “superbugs,” like some powerful strains of sepsis, live and breed.
 Doctors and other experts caution that particularly when medical treatment requires invasive surgery, sepsis can be a significant risk.